When one has to appear for an exam, it is

 When you have a score target in mind, you concentrate on achieving it.
 While you study and take practice tests, the target score is what limits your efforts and achieving it gives you satisfaction.
 If you do not achieve the score during practice, you work harder to achieve it.
 Moreover, if you set a high target for yourself, you shall strive to achieve it despite your shortcomings.
 On the other hand, if you do not set a target, you might not even work up to your full potential by having a relaxed attitude.
 Hence, it is very important to understand the scoring of ASVAB for achieving success in it.

 - Auto Information (AI)

 - Shop Information (SI)

 - Assembling Objects (AO)

 Through a statistical procedure called equating, the scores of ASVAB are balanced across different test forms and methods of administration.
-Hence, all ASVAB scores hold the same meaning, irrespective of how the test is taken.
-The following scores are reported for ASVAB.
+Hence, all the scores hold the same meaning, irrespective of how the test is taken.
+The following scores are reported for the military entrance test.

 Standard Scores: These scores are reported for each ASVAB subtest.
 Standard Scores are scores relative to a national sample of test takers aged between 18 and 23.
 The Standard score generally achieved by 50% of test takers is 50 and that achieved by 16% of test takers is 60.

 AFQT Scores: These are Armed Forces Qualification Test (AFQT) scores that are calculated and reported as percentiles ranging from 1 to 99.
 They are computed on the basis of four subtests